 When specifically talking about the education allowance, this is paid for children who are A) over the age of 16 years old, and who are B) still enrolled in the education system, or are participating in some type of educational training.
 Parents will continue to be eligible to receive funds under these conditions until the child either completes their education or until they turn 25; whichever comes first marks the official cutoff date for an education allowance.

 If the child in question is working while studying and is earning more than 2350 CHF per year on their own, parents will also no longer be entitled to receive this benefit.
 As of 2018, the minimum amount for the education benefit is 250 CHF.

 On the specific topic of the birth/adoption allowance, it’s important to keep in mind that cantons choose on an individual basis whether or not this will actually be offered.
 If they do, funds are disbursed following current federal regulation.
 At that point, these funds would be considered “one off” payments on a per child basis.

 Hiring Employees in Switzerland—Or Elsewhere?
 Rely on an Experienced Expansion Partner

 While several countries around the world offer similar aids packages, Switzerland’s child benefits program is one of the most generous.
 But companies that are hiring in Switzerland or (virtually anywhere else in the world) should be aware of benefits to which their employees (and their children) are entitled.
 If you’re considering expanding your operations overseas, rely on an experienced partner to help you establish your presence quickly and compliantly.
-Velocity Global’s International PEO (Professional Employer Organization) solution assists businesses in widening their global footprint, and can have your business up and running overseas in as few as 48 hours—all without establishing an entity.
+Velocity Global’s Employer of Record solution assists businesses in widening their global footprint, and can have your business up and running overseas in as few as 48 hours—all without establishing an entity.
 Ready to make the move?
 Let’s talk.